 On the other hand, when analysing the intensity of R&D investments, the impact of relationship lending clearly turns out even more limited.
-Herfindahl is positive for the whole sample and negative for SMEs, but it is never significant.
+The estimated coefficient for the Herfindahl index is positive for the whole sample and negative for SMEs, but it is never significant.
 The length of the relation has a positive and statistically significant effect.
 However, its influence is economically very small: one standard deviation increase in this variable raises the expenses by just than 0.04 points (form 1.07 to 1.11 as percentage of total sales); the effect for small firms is 0.06 points (from 0.85 to 0.91).